radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/02-tuning-tips-for-caching-in-radiantone.md

 **The Active Directory DirSync** capture connector retrieves changes that occur to entries by passing a cookie that identifies the directory state at the time of the previous DirSync search.
 The first time the DirSync capture connector is started, it stores a cookie in a cursor file.
 At the next polling interval, the connector performs a DirSync search to detect changes by sending the current cookie.
 To use the DirSync control, the Bind DN connecting to the directory must have the DS-Replication-Get-Changes extended right, which can be enabled with the “Replicating Directory Changes” permission, on the root of the partition being monitored.
 By default, this right is assigned to the Administrator and LocalSystem accounts on domain controllers.

+>[!warning]
->[!warning] to detect delete events, the service account used by RadiantOne to connect to the backend Active Directory (configured in the connection string of the RadiantOne data source) must have permissions to search the tombstone objects.
+>To detect delete events, the service account used by RadiantOne to connect to the backend Active Directory (configured in the connection string of the RadiantOne data source) must have permissions to search the tombstone objects.
 Usually, a member of the Administrators group is sufficient.
 However, some Active Directory servers may require a member of the Domain Admins group.
 Check with your Active Directory administrator to determine the appropriate credentials required.

+>[!warning]
->[!warning]If you are virtualizing and detecting changes from a Global Catalog, then you must use the Active Directory USNChanged changed connector because the DirSync connector cannot detect change events on sub-domains.
+>If you are virtualizing and detecting changes from a Global Catalog, then you must use the Active Directory USNChanged changed connector because the DirSync connector cannot detect change events on sub-domains.

 The Active Directory USNChanged capture connector keeps track of changes based on the uSNChanged attribute for the entry.
 Based on a configured polling interval, the connector connects with the user and password configured in the connection string/data source and checks the list of changes stored by Active Directory.
 The connector internally maintains the last processed change number (uSNChanged value) and this allows for the recovery of all changes that occur even if the connector is down (deliberately or due to failure).